itaiit/itaiit/README.md

 ## Hi there 👋
 Born in 1995.
-Graduated with a bachelor's degree in 2018 and currently seeking employment.
+Graduated with a bachelor's degree in 2018.

 I currently reside in Chaoyang District, Beijing.
 <!--